MEFRREEX/Whitelister/README.md

 - Configuring the whitelist via commands
 - Configuring all messages in a specific file
 - Setting that allows to kick all players when whitelist is enabled
-- SQLite3 and MySQL support
+- Json, SQLite3 and MySQL support
 - English, Russian language support

 ## 📷 Screenshots